 Exception delivery within the context of a transaction abort has unusual, although sensible semantics.
 For synchronous exceptions, the abort causes the exception to be suppressed.
-For example, if a transaction causes a divide-by-zero exception, the hardware will abort the transaction, but eat the exception.
+For example, if a transaction causes a divideby-zero exception, the hardware will abort the transaction, but eat the exception.
 For interrupts, the abort causes the interrupt to be held pending until the abort has been processed.
 For example, if a device interrupt happens during the execution of a transaction, the hardware will abort the transaction, and begin its fetch at abort_label before the interrupt vectors.

-Resource limits: The specification indicates that transactions may only involve memory whose type is writeback-cacheable.
+Resource limits: The specification indicates that transactions may only involve memory whose type is writebackcacheable.
 Use of other memory types will cause an abort.
 Additionally, pages involved in the transaction may need to be accessed and dirty prior to the start of the transaction on some implementations.
 Finally, the specification warns against excessive transaction sizes and indicates that "the architecture provides no guarantee of the amount of resources available to do transactional execution and does not guarantee that a transactional execution will ever succeed."

 Our interpretation of these parts of the specification is that a typical implementation is expected to be built on top of cache coherence logic.
-The implication is that transactions will behave differently on different hardware just due to cache differences.
-For example, the size of the cache and its associativity will determine whether a given cache line will get flushed during a transaction, an event that would then cause an abort.
+The implication is that transactions will behave differently on different hardware just to cache differences.
 The line size will likely define the conflict granularity for transactions.
-Two writes to the same cache line, but to different words, will likely be considered to conflict.
+Two writes to the same cache line, but to different words, will likely conflict.
 Hence, the larger cache line, the more likely a transaction is to fall victim to an abort caused by a false conflict.

-Our system allows the inclusion of a hardware model that can capture these effects, allowing the bulletproofing of code that uses transactions, and the evaluation of the effects of different prospective hardware models on the code.
-Interestingly, because it is a software system, it create the effect of hardware without resource limits.
+Our system allows the inclusion of a hardware model that can capture these effects, allowing the bullet-proofing of code that uses transactions, and the evaluation of the effects of different prospective hardware models on the code.
+Interestingly, because it is a software system, it creates the effect of hardware without resource limits.